Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Related Work

-Prior research has explored the application of human cooperation to video games~\cite{loparev2014introducing,sykownik2017exploring,rozendaal2010exploring,gonccalves2021exploring,ahmetovic2025shared}.
-Most studies focus on analyzing the social benefits of collaborative play, rather than exploring the potential of human cooperation as an accessibility tool.
+Prior research has explored the application of human cooperation to video games~\cite{loparev2014introducing,sykownik2017exploring,rozendaal2010exploring,gonccalves2021exploring,ahmetovic2026shared}.
+Most studies focus on analyzing the social benefits of collaborative play.
 For instance, the \textit{WeGame} framework~\cite{loparev2014introducing} was used to demonstrate that human cooperation is generally a positive experience for the players involved, stimulating collaboration and encouraging thinking as a group.
+Similarly, Sykownik et al.~\cite{sykownik2017exploring} found that, even when individual control is diminished, the resulting interdependence can induce enjoyment and social presence.
+Rozendaal et al.~\cite{rozendaal2010exploring}, however, highlight that while shared control increases sociality, maintaining a sense of agency is essential for players, suggesting that action distribution should be carefully balanced to foster collaboration without undermining player autonomy.

-In the field of accessibility, Gonçalves et al.~\cite{gonccalves2021exploring} investigate how two players -- one with and one without visual impairments -- can play together through human cooperation.
-For this, they implement two specifically designed video games that require both players' abilities to succeed.
-Another study confirms the efficacy of human cooperation as an accessibility tool, but highlights that the need for a human copilot is a major limitation that could be addressed through partial automation~\cite{ahmetovic2025shared}.
-In this paper, we explore the application of partial automation as an accessibility solution for video games.
+Some studies also explored the potential of human cooperation as an accessibility tool~\cite{ahmetovic2026shared,gonccalves2021exploring}.
+Gonçalves et al.~\cite{gonccalves2021exploring} investigate how two players -- one with and one without visual impairments -- can play together through human cooperation, demonstrating that asymmetric roles during gameplay can result in an equitable gaming experience.
+However, while human cooperation is an invaluable video game accessibility accommodation, the need for a human copilot represents a major limitation that can possibly be addressed through partial automation~\cite{ahmetovic2026shared}.

-\subsection{Partial Automation}
+\subsubsection{Partial Automation}

-Partial automation has been implemented in commercial video games, for example, for aim-assistance in first-person shooters~\cite{callOfDuty} or steering assistance in racing games~\cite{marioKart}.
-In the \textit{Bayonetta} series~\cite{bayonetta, bayonetta2}, more advanced automation allows to delegate movement and targeting to the game, helping players focus solely on attacking.
-In all cases, partial automation addresses specific game tasks and cannot be applied to all game actions.
+Partial automation has been implemented in a few commercial video games, for example, for aim-assistance in first-person shooters~\cite{callOfDuty} or steering assistance in racing games~\cite{marioKart, forzaMotorsportAccessibility}.
+In the \textit{Bayonetta} series~\cite{bayonetta, bayonetta2}, more advanced automation allows for delegating movement and targeting to the game, helping players focus solely on attacking.
+In some of these cases, partial automation was explicitly designed as an accessibility support~\cite{forzaMotorsportAccessibility}.
+However, in all cases, partial automation addresses specific game tasks and cannot be applied to all game actions.